SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/index.md

 *   [Abort/AbortAsync][abortasync] - Aborts something ongoing
 *   [Continue][continue] - May be used after `GetPaymentInstrument` to make terminal proceed with PIN dialog before amount is known
 *   [ReverseLast/ReverseLastAsync][reverselastasync] - Reverses the last transaction if it was approved
-*   AdminAsync - Ask terminal to see if is any parameter update pending
+*   [UpdateTerminal/UpdateTerminalAsync][updateterminal] - Ask terminal to see if is any parameter update pending

+## Callbacks

+### ISwpTrmCallbackInterface

+The callbacks needed if running as a server, using the synchronous method calls or using the EventCallback rather than subscribing to the available Events.

+*   [ConfirmationHandler][confirmationhandler] - When the terminal requests a  Yes/No from operator (Verify signed receipt)
+*   [EventCallback][eventcallback] - replaces subscribing to events.
+*   [EventNotificationHandler][eventnotificationhandler] - Reception of EventNotification messages from the terminal
+*   [SyncRequestResult][syncrequestresult] - Results from various synchrounous methods

 ## Events